-Bookmark this site in case you need it again!
+Bookmark this page in case you need it later!

 Chances are you have just had a fight with your partner.
 Now you’re angry and possibly even concerned about the future of the relationship.
 You may be tempted to resume the argument in the hopes of making your partner see things the way you do.
 That is probably not a good idea.
 Chances are your argument was about one of the following: